Consultation Seminar

 1.5 Hours per week

-Topics may include, but are not limited to: Brief Consultation Interviewing, Lethality Assessment, Group Counseling, Trauma, Crisis Intervention, Working with LGBTQ+ Clients, Working with International Students, Assessment, Eating Disorders, Job Search, Addictions, Couples Counseling, Consultation, Spirituality in Counseling, and Mental Health Recovery.
+Topics may include, but are not limited to: Brief Consultation Interviewing, Lethality Assessment, Group Counseling, Trauma, Crisis Intervention, Working with LGBTQ+ Clients, Working with International Students, Assessment, Eating Disorders, Job Search, Alcohol and Other Drugs, Couples Counseling, Consultation, Spirituality in Counseling, and Mental Health Recovery.

 Individual Supervision